drips-network/docs/docs/the-protocol/technical-overview.md

 ## Wrapping Up

 Whew!
-That was quite an adventure -- congratulations!
-If you've made it this far, you should now have an understanding of the most important technical aspects of the Drips protocol and the DripsHub smart contracts.
-As a next step, please consider exploring our "Getting Started" guide (coming soon), or you can dive deeper into the techical aspects of how Drips user identities and Apps work in the guide "Drips Apps and User Identities" (coming soon).
+If you've made it this far, congrats!
+You should now have an good high-level understanding of the protocol and how funds are efficiently transferred using Drips, Splits and Gives based on the idea of cycles.
+In the next section, we take a look at the Drips Protocol's flexible driver-based user identity model, which enables many different types of user identities and accounts, including accounts controlled by Ethereum addresses as well as NFT-based accounts.